From windows to jackets to furniture, solar power is being totally revolutionized

 Each year, the Solar Energy Technologies Office receives $280 million from Congress that it uses to fund a wide array of solar energy research and development efforts through training programs and competitions like its much-coveted American-Made Solar Prize.
 (Now in its fifth year, the latter grants a $3 million prize to accelerate solar innovation.)

 Over the past few years, SETO has been focusing on a number of areas, including integrated architectural solar solutions that could help make solar appealing to more people.
 In 2016, SETO awarded $1 million to a startup called Sistine Solar.
-Based in Sommerville, Mass., the company developed a set of graphic overlays that can match any roof esthetic, from terra cotta to a fully customizable look with a corporate logo on the roof.
+Based in Sommerville, Mass., the company developed a set of graphic overlays that can match any roof aesthetic, from terra cotta to a fully customizable look with a corporate logo on the roof.
 Since then, the company’s panels have been rolled out in nine states around the country.
 And just this year, SETO granted $405,000 to a new startup called Asoleyo, which creates “proudly solar” panels with intricate patterns.
 “There is absolutely room for real creativity in terms of what the future of solar can look like,” says Nilsen.

 In the end, the adoption of solar energy could work like a ripple effect.
 More government grants lead to more innovation, which leads to more private investments.
 In 2020, venture capital investment in climate tech reached a record high of $16.4 billion.
 For now, Biden’s Build Back Better plan, which proposed $1.75 trillion in social and climate spending, is dead.
 But the solar outlook is promising even without it.
 “We’re going to have a huge 2022 for solar, regardless of the big bills bouncing around,” says Bill Nussey, the founder of the Freeing Energy Project, whose mission is to accelerate the shift to cleaner, cheaper energy.